 |Note To read and write a shared variable over a network, you first must make that shared variable available on the network.|

 In the previous figure, although Computer 1 hosts a writer of Variable 1 in Application A and a reader of Variable 1 in Application B, Application A cannot write a new value directly to Application B. Instead, Application A must send a request to the SVE on Computer 2 to update every application that subscribes to Variable 1.
 Therefore, the latency involved in these updates makes shared variables ideal for publishing latest values only.
 To stream data continuously, use network streams.

 You must deploy shared variables to the SVE to read and write those shared variables over a network.
 When you deploy a shared variable, LabVIEW deploys the project library that contains the shared variable, including all of the other shared variables in the project library, to the SVE.
 The SVE then creates a memory space for that project library that includes memory spaces for each shared variable.

 Any data item that LabVIEW publishes over a network using NI-PSP is an NI-PSP data item.
 Common NI-PSP data items include the following:

-Shared variables outside of the active project appear as data items when you browse NI-PSP data items on the network.
-The network path to shared variables in other projects consists of the computer name, the name of the project library in which the shared variable resides, and the shared variable name: \\computer\library\variable.
+LabVIEW identifies NI-PSP data items with a network path that consists of the name of the computer the data item resides on, the name of the process the data item resides in, and the name of the data item.
 For example, the network path \\computer1\mylib\myvariable identifies a shared variable named myvariable in the mylib project library on a computer named computer1.
-If the shared variable exists in a sub-project library named mysublib, the shared variable path includes the sub-project library, such as \\computer1\mylib\mysublib\myvariable.
+If the shared variable exists in a sub-project library named mysublib, the shared variable path includes the sub-project library: \\computer1\mylib\mysublib\myvariable.